jessicakzhang/jessicakzhang.github.io/_pages/cv.md

 Education
 ======
 * High School Diploma, Summa Cum Laude, Hamilton High School, 2021
-* B.S. in Physics and Math, University of Arizona, 2025 (expected)
+* B.S. in Physics, Math, University of Arizona, 2025 (expected)
+  * GPA: 4.0/4.0
+      * Relevant Coursework: Quantum Theory, Theoretical Mechanics, Biophysics, Computational Physics, Organic Chemistry, Honors Relativity and Quantum Physics, Honors Optics and Thermodynamics, Linear Algebra, Biochemistry

 Experience
 ======
+* Student Researcher, Center for Innovation in Brain Science - Tucson: May 2022 - Present
+  * Integrated transcriptomic data and protein-protein and protein-drug data repositories to build an Alzheimer’s disease specific network.
+  * Exploited the topological features of the PPI networks using graph theory to identify new drug target combinations
+  * Developed a novel computational score to identify and rank synergistic multi-drug combinations

-* Present: Research Assistant, University of Arizona College of Medicine - Phoenix: August 2021 - Present
+* Research Assistant, University of Arizona College of Medicine - Phoenix: August 2021 - Present
-  * Conducting analyses on data from electrophysiology, bioinformatics, animal behavior using code and machine learning tools to study neurological function in rats
-  * Supervisor: Dr. Shenfeng Qiu
+  * Investigated the effects of familial Alzheimer’s Disease mutations on early developing brain circuits using R and Python
+  * Developed RNA sequencing pipeline and conducted differential gene expression analysis using R and Python on mouse brain read counts

 * Qubit by Qubit Quantum Computing Summer School Student: Summer 2021
   * Ran a Variational Quantum Eigensolver to simulate a molecule